 - Preheat oven to 325°F.

 - Add lemon zest and sugar to the bowl of a stand mixer or a large mizing bowl.
-Press zest into sugar with a rubber spatula for about 1 minute to release lemon oils.4 tsp lemon zest, 2 ¼ cups granulated sugar
+Press zest into sugar with a rubber spatula for about 1 minute to release lemon oils.4 teaspoon lemon zest, 2 ¼ cups granulated sugar

 - Add butter and cream for about 3 minutes or until creamy and fluffy.1 cup salted butter - room temperature